-Should I look at Oxford's site in iTunes U now instead of its website for information?
+Should I look at Oxford's site in Apple Podcasts (formerly iTunes U) now instead of its website for information?

 The University of Oxford’s website will remain the authoritative focal point for online information, including text and photos, as well as audio and video material, about the University.

 However, the huge diversity of the University – with its many colleges, departments, faculties, and schools – means that it can be difficult for people to find all the audio and video material they are looking for.
-Our site on iTunes U will enable the public to navigate such material easily and quickly.
+Our site on Apple Podcasts will enable the public to navigate such material easily and quickly.

-How can I find out which other universities are featured on iTunes U?
+How can I find out which other universities are featured on Apple Podcasts?

 Please visit the Universities and Colleges index.
 (Note: you will need to have iTunes installed on your computer to see this information)

 What should I do if I wish to use one of your audio or video podcasts in a public arena?

 The creator of each podcast owns the copyright and it is up to them whether they allow third party use.
 Please contact email@example.com with any request to use a podcast in a public arena.

 What do I do if I wish to create/submit a podcast?

 If you would like to create an audio or video podcast please see our advice page.